nana97/Currency-Converter/README.md

 This version uses maps the Currency keys to Exchange Rate values.
 So the Application only allows the User to access modifications to the original data in the same session.

-	To use this Application run the files Application1 along with the object CurrencyConverterUsingHashMap and XML..
+	To use this Application run the files Application1 along with the object CurrencyConverterUsingHashMap.